arovlad/bromite-webview-overlay/README.md

 To ensure that the package is installed for both profiles install the package via ADB.

 `adb install <package-name>.apk`

+### Alternative location (only for Android 11+)

+Mount the system as read-write

+`adb shell mount -o rw,remount /`

+Copy the required package to the overlay folder

+`adb push treble-overlay-bromite-webview.apk /system/product/overlay`

+Verify if the correct permissions are set (optional)

+`adb shell stat /system/product/overlay/treble-overlay-bromite-webview.apk | grep "0644"`

 ## Building